jonnor/projects/introspectable-computing/livemetal/README.md

 ## Mutable ASTs
-Have a VM which has an AST of the currently running program, which can then be changed from user interface/terminal.
+Have a VM which has an AST of the currently running program, which can then be *changed* from user interface/terminal.
 Probably the most crazy/esoteric idea?

+Would probably have to use some language with a minimal syntax that closely corresponds to emitted code?
+Like a LISP or maybe a FORTH.

 `TODO: research`